sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

 GitHub, on the other hand, is a web-based platform that provides hosting for Git repositories.
 It adds a web-based graphical interface, as well as features like bug tracking, task management, and wikis for every project.
 GitHub allows developers to collaborate on projects, share code, and contribute to open-source projects.

-4. **How can you create a CSS animation?**

-   - CSS animations are created using the `@keyframes` rule along with the `animation` property.
-The `@keyframes` rule defines the animation stages, and the `animation` property applies the animation to an element.

 5. **What's the purpose of the CSS `box-sizing` property?**

    - The `box-sizing` property controls how an element's width and height are calculated.
 The `content-box` value includes only the content, while `border-box` includes padding and border.